James Wapakhabulo

-James Francis Wambogo Wapakhabulo (23 March 1945 – 27 March 2004) was a Ugandan politician who served as the Minister of Foreign Affairs of Uganda from 2001 to 2004.
+James Francis Wambogo Wapakhabulo (23 March 1945 – 27 March 2004) was a Ugandan lawyer and politician who served as the Minister of Foreign Affairs of Uganda from 2001 to 2004.
+He also served as a minister for cooperatives and marketing, minister for tourism, wildlife and antiquities, among other ministerial portfolios.

-Background
+He was the speaker of the 6^{th} Parliament of Uganda, a position he served in for about two years between 1996 and 1998.
+He was the chair of the Constituent Assembly (CA) which comprised representatives elected by the people of Uganda and promulgated the 1995 constitution which replaced the one of 1967.
+As third Deputy Prime Minister of Uganda, he addressed the 57th Session of the General Assembly of the United Nations.

+Early life and education background

-Wapakhabulo began his career studying law at the University of East Africa (now the University of Dar es Salaam).
+James Wapakhabulo was born on 23 March 1945 in Mbale district, Eastern Uganda.
+He attended Nabumali High School for his high school education.
+Wapakhabulo studied law at the University of East Africa (now the University of Dar es Salaam).
+He went on to obtain a Diploma in Legal Practice from the Law Development Center in Kampala.

 From the 1960s until its collapse in 1977, he worked as a clerk and legal draftsman with the Assembly of the East African Community.
 Later that year, he moved to Papua New Guinea, as first a senior legal draftsman and then a principal legal officer.
 He continued in this role until 1986.